pstrakeljahn/PS/entities/readme.md

         'values' => if enum: array of values
         'notnull' => not null (bool)
         'range' => x,y (decimal)
+        'apiReadable' => if false no access to attributes via api is possible

         // necessary for FKs
         'reference' => 'User',